 Conclusion

-When you fall, you are going to have momentum, and in turn your knees are an extremely vulnerable body part that demands protection.
+When you fall, you will have momentum, and in turn, your knees are an extremely vulnerable body part that demands protection.

-Pull-Over armour is certainly a better option for holding armour in place, but is a bit more of a ‘faff’.
-Ultimately It will all come down to personal choice, but whatever you go for, make sure you back it all up with a decent pair of abrasion resistant strides.
+Pull-Over armour is a better option for holding armour in place, but it is a bit more of a ‘faff.’
+Ultimately It will all come down to personal choice, but whatever you go for, make sure you back it up with a decent pair of abrasion-resistant strides.

 See our other guides: Best Kevlar Jeans and Best Textile Trousers